BTeeKay/CS50-Final-Project/README.md

 # CS50-Final-Project
 #### Video Demo:  TODO
 ### Description:
-These are initial comments for the description and will be fleshed out once the project is finished.
 This Web App is going to be a text based game that will allow the user to create a mini space empire.
-The user will initially be able to collect resources and expand their ability to do so before then being able to create ships.
+It is very, very loosely based on the 1992 RTS Imperium Galactica 2.
+The player will start with a small amount of resources and will be able to start building their base to gather more resources.
+After getting their buildings set up and making a Ship Factory they will be able to start building ships.
+Ship provide the player with points that will then place them on a leader board viewable by all players.
+The web based game scales with level of buildings giving access to bigger ships, which in turn give more points.

+The project has been made using the VSC IDE and the Django Framework.
+The project is a mix of Python, HTML, CSS, Bootstrap and Django’s template language which is much like Jinja.
+The project uses many Django database models in the background also.

 ### Progress:
 ##### 13th October 2021